obidea/semantika-example/example/showcase/README.md

 Data Source
 ===========

-The showcase uses Employees-Lite dataset.
+The showcase uses Employees-Lite database for MySQL.
 The data is a subset of [Employees Sample Database](http://dev.mysql.com/doc/employee/en/index.html).